THE NATIONAL MOTOR MUSEUM, HAMPSHIRE, UK

 Motor cars did similarly well.
-Highlights included the beautiful 1934 Aston Martin 1.5-Liter Sports 2/4 Seater, formerly owned by comedian Bill Cosby, that realized $264,000 after spirited bidding in the crowd and on the phones.
+Highlights included the beautiful 1934 Aston Martin 1.5-Litre Sports 2/4 Seater, formerly owned by comedian Bill Cosby, that realised $264,000 after spirited bidding in the crowd and on the phones.
 The ex-Doris Duke 1910 Peerless Model 29 Park Phaeton Victoria by Brewster brought $231,000, whereas a rare early American car, the 1911 Stoddard Dayton Model 11A 5-Passenger

 Touring achieved an impressive $148,500 when it sold to a private American collector.